 Apart from choosing the right type of home loan (fixed, variable or split) and working out if you can make extra repayments to chip away at that debt even faster, It is also important to compare all the costs of the new loan against the existing one to make sure that your new loan repayments are more affordable.
 You can also learn more about the risks associated with refinancing to consolidate debt on the MoneySmart website.

 Finally, don’t be tempted to start building up your personal debt again – it’s a good idea to cut up the credit cards you’ve paid off after consolidating those debts.
-Take a look at our 5 budget planning tips for more ideas on how to be smart with your cash flow.
+Take a look at our simple budgeting tips for more ideas on how to be smart with your cash flow.

 Refinancing your home loan to consolidate debts is a major decision, and you need to get the right advice about whether it’s a suitable strategy for your lifestyle and budget.
 Speak to a mortgage broker or a financial adviser who will be able to guide you through the whole process and help you make the right choice.